-In AC 2020-2021 the target was met.
 In Fall 2020, the measurement was again taken as part of the School of Business Common Body of Knowledge exam.
 Though the sample of students was small, the students met the target amidst COVID, two hurricanes and a new instructor.
+The suggested solution recommended by the committee was implemented with a review of the basic elements of a business letter, including email attachments.
+Although there was not a specific assignment, the students utilized the lesson to prepare for the SOB Knowledge Test.
+The instructor will continue to reinforce the importance of the business letter and implement an assignment for the 2021-2022 study.

-The instructor reinforced the importance of the business letter and implement an assignment for the 2021-2022 study.
-In the Spring of 2021, the measurement was also assigned as part of the School of Business Common Body of Knowledge Exam.
+In the Spring of 2021, the measurement was also assigned as part of the School of

+Business Common Body of Knowledge Exam.
 Eighteen students completed the SoBUSKE but only four submitted the required letter assessment.
 Students had no previous preparation for the assessment, and they completed it at the end of the semester.
 Based on the low participation on the letter assessment compared to the full SoBUSKE, faculty have decided to assign this measure to the students earlier during the semester and separate it from the SoBUSKE.
 This change will be beneficial in two different ways: (1) students will be encouraged to complete the assessment as part of their midterm grade so participation will be mandatory; (2) instructors will have more time to assess if the results need immediate remediation.
 Results from the AC 2022-23 will help faculty determine if these changes have the expected outcomes.

-In 2021-2022, the program will further implement these developments in MGT 4300 and other classes.
+In 2021-2022, the Program will further implement these developments in MGT 4300 and other classes.
 The peer learning exercise has been especially beneficial as it allows students to recognize different quality levels of writing in other students in such a way that it helps them to improve their own writing.
 Faculty will examine data and teaching methods from the AC 2017-2018 pilot study, the AC 2018-2019 results, and the AC 2020-21 results to help determine what caused the changes in results and participation.